Split Rock Lighthouse.

 Camping, hiking, canoeing, skiing, snowshoeing, picnics — enjoy the great outdoors all year round.

-Surrounding the historic site is Split Rock Lighthouse State Park, which features a lakeshore picnic area, trail center, tent camping, and 14 miles of hiking, biking, snowshoe, and cross-country ski trails along the lakeshore and through the northern forest.
+The Historic site is 25 acres and surrounded by the 2,200 acre state park, which features a lakeshore picnic area, trail center, tent camping, and 14 miles of hiking, biking, snowshoe, and cross-country ski trails along the lakeshore and through the northern forest.

 Camping